jhustata/book/_sources/fff.md

 # r(mean)

+0. Today we are going to talk about `macros`:

+     A. local system macros

+         name
+         content
+         `c()`
+         `r()`

+     B. user-defined macros

+          `local` e.g., `m_iqr`
+          `global` e.g., ${workdir}

-Let's start session 2 by creating a dataset: `nh3andmort.dta` Copy & paste the script below into a .do file and do!
+But we need data to demonstrate these macros.
+So lets curate a dataset: `nh3andmort.dta` Copy & paste the script below into a .do file and do!
-You may save it as `nh3andmort.do`
+You may save it as `nh3andmort.do`.
+If you encounter any trouble in this preliminary step please do post it on CoursePlus.
+Maybe a fellow student or a member of the teaching team may be able to help.

+1. Import data for todays class:

 ```stata